danielaparker/jsoncons/doc/ref/csv/encode_csv.md

 ### jsoncons::csv::encode_csv

-Serializes a json value to csv output.
+Writes a json value to a CSV output stream.

 #### Header
 ```c++